lallaria/MultiworldGG/worlds/stardew_valley/docs/setup_en.md

 ### What is a YAML file and why do I need one?

-See the guide on setting up a basic YAML at the Archipelago setup
+See the guide on setting up a basic YAML at the MultiworldGG setup
 guide: [Basic Multiworld Setup Guide](/tutorial/Archipelago/setup/en)

 ### Where do I get a YAML file?